 -Step 1 is a non-hazardous liquid that will react within seconds to the hydrocarbon spill.
 It will turn the spill clear and eliminate the odor.

--Step 2 is also a non-hazardous liquid that is applied as a curing agent and immediately following the application of Step 1, it will create a solid residue.
+-Step 2 is a non-hazardous liquid that is applied as a curing agent and immediately following the application of Step 1, it will create a solid residue.

 OS Step 1 / Step 2 : The resulting silica is 40-45% by volume solid silica and 55-60% water.
 Both the solid residue and the water achieve a neutral pH.
 The residue is non-leachable, non-extractable and does not retain any of the encapsulated hydrocarbon characteristics, such as toxicity.
-It is safe to leave on site, enter the sewers, wash with rain water, leave in soil or leave under a residential oil tank.
+It is safe to leave on site, enter the sewers, wash away with rain water, leave in the soil or leave under a residential oil tank.